h2oai/h2o-llmstudio/README.md

 - **Prompt Column:** The column in the dataset containing the user prompt.
 - **Answer Column:** The column in the dataset containing the expected output.
-- **Text Prompt Start:** Text to be added before the user prompt.
-- **Text Answer Separator:** The separator used between the prompt and the answer in the dataset.
-- **Prepend Column Name:** Whether to add the column name to the text input from the left.
-As an example, if the prompt and answer columns are named "Question" and "Answer" enabling this option would add "Question: " before the question and "Answer: " before the answer.
-- **Add Eos Token To Answer:** Whether to add an explicit end-of-sequence token at the end of the answer.
+- **Parent Column:** An optional column specifying the parent id to be used for chained conversations.
+The value of this column needs to match an additional column with the name `id`.
+If provided, the prompt will be concatenated after preceeding parent rows.

 ### Example data:
-We provide an example dataset (converted dataset from [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1)) that can be downloaded [here](https://www.kaggle.com/code/philippsinger/openassistant-conversations-dataset-oasst1?scriptVersionId=126228752).
+We provide an example dataset (converted dataset from [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1)) that can be downloaded [here](https://www.kaggle.com/code/philippsinger/openassistant-conversations-dataset-oasst1?scriptVersionId=127047926).
 It is recommended to use `train_full.csv` for training.
 This dataset is also downloaded and prepared by default when first starting the GUI.

 ## Training your model